TRUE NORTH IV

-True North IV (or “Ivy” as we like to call her) incorporates numerous adjustments that her designer, Steve Killing felt would make her go just that little bit faster in a bid to win the 1987 America’s Cup.
-In particular, she is longer on the waterline and heavier for better speed and seaworthiness in the strong Australian winds for which she was built.
+True North IV (affectionately referred to as "Ivy") incorporates numerous adjustments that her designer, Steve Killing felt would give her a leg up with regards to taking home the 1987 America’s Cup.
+In particular, she is longer on the waterline and carries additional weight for better speed and seaworthiness in the strong Australian winds for which she was built.